anthx/anthony-carrick-hugo-blog/content/post/thoughts-on-free-time.md

 If you don’t do sports, there are plenty of other exercises you can do: hiking, rollerblading/skating, indoor/outdoor rock climbing, swimming, kick-boxing or other martial arts.
 My preference is just hiking because it’s outdoors in nature, and it’s good for my legs, and I’ve enjoyed indoor climbing in small doses in the past because it’s also a bit of a mental stimulation to choose the path up the wall.

 If you feel like you are not fit enough for hiking, try just walking around the lake or natural area, working up to hills and different terrain safely, any activity is better than nothing.

+# Conclusion

+It’s good to be mindful of your activities or at the least… mindfully decide you don’t need to be!
+Some lifestyles and interests/personalities may have different ideas of what’s important.
+I’m not going to dictate what you should do, but just like, make sure it’s healthy for you, safe, and maybe it’s satisfying in both the long and short term.
+Make it a good week and be goo